-if the work continues full-time for more than 4 months.
-Hiring / Supervising / paying assistants Hires, supervises, and pays workers, on direction of the payer (acts as a supervisor or representative of the payer).
+Hiring / supervising / paying assistants who perform such services, collectively, spend more than 40 hours a month on average doing the work, or if the work continues full-time for more than 4 months. • Hires, supervises, and pays workers, on direction of the payer (acts as a supervisor or representative of the payer).
 Hires, supervises and pays workers, on own accord and as the result of a contract under which the person agrees to provide materials and labour and is responsible for the results.
-Doing work on purchaser's premises Payer owns or controls the worksite.
+Marks away from Doing work on purchaser's premises Payer owns or controls the worksite.
 Works away from payer's premises using own office space, desk, and telephone.
 Oral and written reports Required to submit regular oral or written reports to payer.
 Submits no reports.
 Right to sever relationship Either the person or the payer can end the work relationship at any time without legal penalty for breach of contract.
 Agrees to complete a specific job and is responsible for its satisfactory completion or is legally obligated to pay for damages or loss of income that the payer sustains because of the failure to satisfactorily complete the work.
 Working for more than one firm at a time Usually works for one payer.
 Works for more than one payer at the same time.